-Hi, and welcome to Scaling Retail.
-This is Syama Meagher.
-This week I’d like to chat with you about fashion retail technologies.
-So you’ve heard a lot about eCommerce start-ups, dozens of businesses that are launching on eCommerce.
-But did you know that there are tons of businesses out there that are there to help make you do your job better, easier, and faster?
-A couple of these companies might surprise you, but you’ll find, and through doing a lot of due diligence and research, that ultimately you’ll be able to save money and hopefully keep your eye on the bottom line, which is sales.
+This week, I’d like to chat with you about fashion retail technologies.
+You’ve heard a lot about e-commerce start-ups, dozens of businesses that are launching on e-commerce.
+But did you know there are tons of businesses out there to help make you do your job better, easier, and faster?
+A couple of these companies might surprise you, but you’ll find that through a lot of due diligence and research, you’ll ultimately be able to save money and hopefully keep your eye on the bottom line: sales.

-Lifestyle images, images to scale, and how do we find the time and the resources to pull together a photo shoot, hair and make-up, and the like.
-Well, FlixStock has come along and made the process a little bit easier.
-Through them you are able to send them your still images front and back and the side angles and they will go ahead and scale those images to you to the size that you need showing scale.
-So, of course, if you’re selling a handbag you want to be able to show the handbag to the scale of let’s say a lipstick or something where your customer really gets an idea of how big the product is.
+Lifestyle images, images conveying scale… how do we find the time and resources to pull together a photoshoot, hair and makeup, etc.?
+FlixStock has made the process a little bit easier.
+You can send them your still images (front, back and side angles) and they’ll go ahead and scale those images for you to the size you need showing scale.
+If you’re selling a handbag, you want to be able to show the handbag to the scale of let’s say a lipstick or an object where your customers can really get an idea of how big the product is.

-In addition, they’ll be able to take your products and help you get those on models.
-So what does that mean?
-You get to choose from hundreds of different types of models as well as lifestyle shots and they’re going to go ahead and superimpose your images of product onto those models.
-They do it through seamless technology and they do it in a way that actually helps you get your product faster and it’s so much easier than going through tons of different graphic designers and trying to find the right editors.
-We’ve all seen some different flub-ups when it comes to Ann Taylor and some of the other brands who unfortunately done a terrible job at editing and Photoshopping, but through them you actually won’t have to worry about doing those things on your own.
+In addition, they’ll get your products onto models.
+Choose from hundreds of different types of models and lifestyle shots and they’re going to go ahead and superimpose your images of product onto those models.
+They do it through seamless technology and in a way that actually helps you get your product faster.
+It’s so much easier than going through tons of different graphic designers and trying to find the right editors.
+We’ve all seen some different flub-ups when it comes to Ann Taylor and other brands who unfortunately did a terrible job at editing and Photoshopping, but through them you actually won’t have to worry about making those errors on your own.

-This is extremely valuable for you because, of course, you want to get an idea of what customers want.
-How can you refine your assortment and edit that process before you take it to buyers and before you start approaching boutiques?
-Of course, there are tons of other fashion retail brands out there and lots of retail tech companies.
-Unfortunately, we don’t have enough time this week to chat about more of them.
-However, if you have any questions or want to talk more please feel free to email me, Syama@ScalingRetail.com.
-And I look forward to seeing you next week.
-Have a great weekend.
+This is extremely valuable because you want to get an idea of what customers want.
+How else can you refine your assortment and edit that process before you take it to buyers and before you start approaching boutiques?